malhar12/GitIssuesProject/README.md

 public repository of Shippable/support/issues

 1. As the web app opens, you will see only a text field input with a submit button.
-2. I have tested the app with 3 custom inputs:
+2. I have tested the app with 3 custom inputs: [Valid input format -> "USERNAME/REPOSITORYNAME"]
 		i. "shippable/support"
 		ii. "angular/angular.js"
 		iii. "malhar12/GitIssuesProject"
 		iv. "fdietz/recipes-with-angular-js-examples"
 		v. "angularjs-nvd3-directives/angularjs-nvd3-directives"
-		vi. "angular/angular.js"	[Note: The API will ONLY work for public repositories.
+		[Note: The API will ONLY work for public repositories.
 It will not work for usernames]
 3. Click the submit button
 4. A table appears on the right side with the analytics.
 5. If a repository does not exist or if we try to access a private/unauthorized repository following text gets displayed